 How to keep your car safe and secure

 - Be careful where you put your keys

 - Utilise a tracking system

 - Install an alarm system

 We hope that the above tips have been helpful.
-Make sure to utilise our advice so that you can keep your vehicle secure at all times.
+Make sure to utilise our advice so that you can keep your vehicle secure at all times, even if you aren’t in the best place for drivers.
 You can’t control the actions of others but by implementing the above, you can at least stay one step ahead of the game.